christianalfoni/christianalfoni.com/articles/building-a-developer-blog.md

 - **General spacing** with margins and paddings needs to be consistent.
 Use [rems]() to ensure this.
 I only use **0.5**rem, **1**rem, **1.5**rem etc.
 - **Keep articles interesting** by not having too big paragraphs.
 Make sure you split up in multiple paragraphs, separate with new headers and code examples.

+## Summary

+I hope this gave you some insight into how **Next** works and how you can quickly and easily get a custom built developer blog up and running.
+If you have any questions please do not hesitate to contact me or look into the source code of this blog, it is [open source on Github](https://github.com/christianalfoni/christianalfoni.com).
+Thanks for reading!